 To appreciate how over a period of some 40 years the Siddeley name prevailed, it is convenient to start our investigation as the first World War came to an end.
 The years which followed would see mergers, take-overs and the creation of new subsidiaries due to market demand and technical developments.
 Sadly, there would be not a little interference from successive governments, especially in the aero industry and wherever government contracts were involved.

-All former aircraft production was transferred from Newcastle to Coventry Parkside.
+By 1920 all former aircraft production was transferred from Newcastle to the Armstrong Siddeley Motors Parkside works in Coventry.
 These changes created a stable organisation which proved able to withstand the vagaries of the following years thus ensuring the continuation of employment for many of John Siddeley's workforce and for the few who chose to move south from Newcastle.
 The new company structure is shown in the attached chart.